MGelein/leaves-of-inguri/assets/story.md

  - Abbey - Interior

 #### Quests
+For every quest we have a short description that describes where a quest __ends__.
+- (Town - Southern Road) To make your way into town you are subjected to the tutorial.
+- (Town - Inn) Help the inn-keeper with his stereotypical rat problem.
-- (Town - Center) Explore the town and find out what is troubling its inhabitants.
+- (Town - Public Square) Explore the town and find out what is troubling its inhabitants.
-- (Fields - Forest) Wolves are harassing the travellers along the road, take out their base.
+- (Fields - Farmland) Wolves are roaming the farmland to the north of the city, please clear and see if everyone's okay.
+- (Fields - Forest) One of the herders knows where the wolves are coming from and points you to the small local forest.
+- (Fields - Abbey Road) Recover the stolen jewelery from a travelling merchant
 - (Abbey - Graveyard) Put a ring of a long deceased ancestor on their grave to appease their spirit.
+- (Abbey - Courtyard) Discover the nature of Inguri and learn the heal spell
+- (Abbey - Interior) Defeat the first of the three cultists and claim their jewel

 ### The second arc: The Lost City (Talk With Plants)
 The second arc, located inside of the sacred woods, focuses on plants and our connection with them.
 We can talk to some of the trees and fight some of their awakened brothers and sisters.
 We gain our second spell and lots more info on the lore.